MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-domain-settings-from-an-exchange-server.md

 description: "Learn how to get domain settings from an Exchange server by using the Autodiscover service."
 ---

-# How to: Get domain settings from an Exchange server
+# Get domain settings from an Exchange server

 Learn how to get domain settings from an Exchange server by using the Autodiscover service.